databricks/unity-catalog-setup/README.md

 # Unity Catalog Setup
-This repository provides documentation, guidance, and scripting to support the automatic setup of Unity Catalog within your Databricks environment's.
+This repository provides documentation, guidance, and scripting to support the automatic setup of Unity Catalog within your Databricks environments.

+# Installation Instructions
-# Login to your Cloud Provider
+### Login to your Cloud Provider/CLI

 `az login`

 or

 `aws configure`

+### Either run
 # Run the Guided Setup
 Run the guided setup from a Mac/Linux machine.
 This will gather required values in Q/A and pass them to terraform.